This post is by Jake Rheude, the Director of Marketing for Red Stag Fulfillment.

 Yes, Amazon does use dimensional weight as one of its two calculations to determine the fulfillment cost if you’re using FBA.
 However, this only applies to goods that are in its “standard size” category and weigh more than one pound, and goods in its “oversize” category.
 Here are the company’s product size tiers.
 Amazon uses a DIM factor of 139.

 If you use FBA, one thing you’ll really want to monitor is the product dimensions and weight data you provide to Amazon.
 They will check these from time to time and adjust your costs accordingly.
-Mistakes can happen, and potentially push your shipping costs higher.
+Mistakes can happen, and potentially push your FBA fulfillment fees up.
 So, keep an eye on your product data changing, and check that any adjustments are correct.

 Bear in mind that Amazon charges different FBA fees for each country, so check all rates that could apply.